 Mobile Development Kit Client now supports multi-user login capability.
 This means a Mobile Development Kit Client app on a device can now securely be shared across multiple users.
-Capabilities such as adding a new user, switching across user, searching from a list of the user are supported out of the box by the client.
+Features such as adding a new user, switching between user sessions, searching for a particular user are supported by the client.

-- Enable Multi-User settings - This enables multi user settings at the client side and initialize the constructs required to support multi user.
+BrandedSettings.json.
+This enables multi-user settings at the client side and initializes the constructs required to support multi-user.